thepower/power-docs/docs/build-and-start-a-node/01-tpNodeConfiguration.md

       [],
   txs => []}.
 ```

-Genesis file specifies `minsig` and `patchsig` parameters:

-- `minsig` — the minimum number of signatures needed for consensus in the chain.

-- `patchsig` — minimum number of signatures needed for a chain patch transaction.

 After you have gone through all the steps above, rename Genesis file as `genesis.txt` and copy it to all nodes in the chain.